7 Necessary Skills for the Adept Content Marketer

 4. Persuasion.

-Persuasion becomes more important as your audience becomes larger and your content campaign demands a higher return.
+Persuasion becomes more important as your audience becomes larger and your content strategy campaign demands a higher return.
 On a pure content level, persuasion is especially important for opinion posts or ones that share insights.

-You’ll need to use your words carefully, demonstrating personal experience and authority, emotional appeals, and raw logic to convince your audience that your views are correct (or at least worth considering).
-On another level, you’ll need to be persuasive in the calls to action you’ll periodically embed in the body of your content.
+You'll need to use your words carefully, demonstrating personal experience and authority, emotional appeals, and raw logic to convince your target audience that your views are correct (or at least worth considering).
+On another level, you'll need to be persuasive in the calls to action you'll periodically embed in the body of your content.
 Leading users to conversion, or another part of your site, is essential if you want to start cashing in on your efforts.

 5. Prediction.

 Good content marketers are able to respond to new trends with new strategies and a new frame of mind.
-Great content marketers are able to predict those trends and make changes before they ever get established.
+Successful content marketers are able to predict those trends and make changes before they ever get established.
 Because the content marketing game changes often and without warning, these changes are hard to predict, but if you look at historical patterns and pay close attention to marketing news, you should gradually build your ability to identify upcoming changes.
 Connect and engage with other influencers, and try to stay at least on their level—if not a little ahead of them.

 6. Inter-departmental awareness